 - Use the tools with your child by role-playing in the special place, or taking time to connect there throughout the day.
 After all, every feeling is welcome in this cozy place, and you can visit it with your child even when they are not feeling upset.
 The more comfortable and cozy the child feels in the space, the safer it will be for he or she to self-regulate there.

 - Remember, this is not a Time-Out place!
 It’s important children hear the message that they are capable of attending to their emotional needs and can enlist adults and tools for support, without the association of punishment.
-You can, however, offer a visit to the special place or remind a child that it’s available if it seems like their body could use some calming (ie, arriving home from the school day or during other transitions).
+You can, however, offer a visit to the Safe Place or remind a child that it’s available if it seems like their body could use some calming (ie, arriving home from the school day or during other transitions).
 You may also choose to model its use during moments when you need a dose of self-regulation. 🙂 Offering a “Time-In” to connect and co-regulate with items available can be a wonderful part of the routine.

 I recently created a toddler-version of a Safe Place for my daughter using Slumberkins creatures and Comfort Corner visual tools, a teepee we built, as well as other materials I’ve used over the years in my therapy office.
 We are enjoying using it together multiple times a day for reading, relaxation and calming together: